-This article analyzed the major determinants of productivity in Brazil for the period of 1996 to 2011, using data obtained from the Novo Sistema de Contas Nacionais do IBGE (New System of National Accounts of the IBGE), which were recently published by the IPEA.
-We proposed the elaboration of a model of econometric simulation, focused on productivity connected to the real possibilities of economic growth for the coming years.
+This article analyzed the productivity in Brazil for the period of 1996 to 2016, using data obtained from the Novo Sistema de Contas Nacionais do IBGE (New System of National Accounts of the IBGE), which were recently published by the IPEA.
+We proposed the elaboration of a model of econometric simulation, focused on productivity connected to the real possibilities of economic growth for the coming years and the technology impact.